kuanhanchen/React_Redux_Blog/README.md

 In creating page, the user can enter a title, categories, and contents for the blog post.
 Once they click the Save button, it will save the record to a backend server and then it will navigate them back to the index page.
 Users can also click cancel button and go back to index page as well.

 Using reduxblog.herokuapp.com as the backend server API.

-Using react-sparklines package to add charts.

-Using Google Maps Integration. inside componentDidMount().
+Fetching a list of posts inside componentDidMount().

 ### Getting Started